Hedging with Forward Rate Agreements (FRAs)

 FRA Rate FRA Settlement Interest Rate HedgeTranscript

+Let's now look at how FRAs can be used in practice, for example, by borrowers who want to lock in a fixed interest rate.
 This is a common use case when a borrower plans to take out a short term loan in the future or wants to hedge just one period of a longer term floating rate loan.

-By buying the FRA, the borrower ensures that any rise in your IB above the FRA rate will be offset by a positive cash flow from the FRA.
+Suppose the borrower's loan is priced at EURIBOR plus a fixed margin, and they want certainty over their all in interest cost.
+That's where a forward rate agreement comes in.
+By buying the FRA, the borrower ensures that any rise in EURIBOR above the FRA rate will be offset by a positive cash flow from the FRA.

-If your eyeball falls below the FRA rate, they'll benefit from a lower loan rate, but will pay out on the FRA.
+If EURIBOR falls below the FRA rate, they'll benefit from a lower loan rate, but will pay out on the FRA.
+Either way, the net result is a fixed all in rate.

-Using a concrete example, imagine the borrower has agreed to a one and a half percent loan margin and now locks in an FRA rate of 2%.
+Let's now look at how this works using a concrete example.
+Imagine the borrower has agreed to a 1.5% loan margin and now locks in an FRA rate of 2%.